Standard Library Views

 Ryan McCombe

-• A subset containing only the users that are online right now
+• Only the subset of users that are online right now

 We could create these aggregations using loops and other techniques we’ve already covered.
 But, if we do that, our aggregations fall out of date as soon as something changes in our original collection of users.

 Instead, it is preferable to create an object that maintains its connection to the original data structure.
-Our new object just presents that collection in a different way.
+Our new object just presents that collection differently.
 In C++ this new object would be a view.

 Creating Views

-The views we’ll be using in this lesson are available from the <ranges> header:
+The standard library views are available within the <ranges> header:

 #include <ranges>